-5. Open Dobot Studio software, connect and home the robot, and be sure the Suction Cup is chosen
+3. Open Dobot Studio software, connect and home the robot, and be sure the Suction Cup is chosen

-6. Now open the Teach and Playback module and perform a pick and place with a wooden cylinder as you did in a previous activity.
+1. Next open the Teach and Playback module and perform a pick and place with a wooden cylinder as you did in a previous activity.
 The only difference is that this time you will use the Suction Cup to pick and place the object.
 Be sure to use "above" positions.
-Save your program when finished.
-You may even be able to use a program you have already written and just touch up the points.